esjastad/SpaceVagrant/README.md

 https://www.youtube.com/watch?v=cVWJCiD8Zzw&feature=youtu.be
 Here is a video link of Erik Jastad showing how to look around the editor and our UE4 project.
 https://www.youtube.com/watch?v=JY374OT9b3E&feature=youtu.be

-## License

-This work is released under the "MIT license".
-Please see the file `LICENSE` in this distribution for license terms.

 # Sources